m-shahi/gdrive-large-file-download-cmd-gen/README.md

-# Google Drive Large File Downloader
+# Google Drive Large File Download Command Generator

 ## Description
 This script facilitates the downloading of large files from Google Drive on Linux systems.
 It generates a curl command and copies it to the clipboard, making it easy to start the download from the terminal.